 Thank you for considering Franklin & Marshall College.
 F&M is a welcoming place for transfer students.
 The academics are rigorous, the classes are small, and you will get to know your professors.
 There are ample opportunities for research, independent study, and internships, which will allow you to develop an individualized experience that fits your unique interests and goals.

-The Admission Committee looks for the following qualifications when reviewing transfer candidates: successful completion of college-level course work in a liberal arts curriculum, faculty endorsements, high school record, and overall potential for future academic success at F&M. A grade point average of 3.0 (on a 4.0 scale) is recommended.
+The Admission Committee looks for the following qualifications when reviewing transfer candidates: successful completion of college-level course work in a challenging college curriculum, faculty endorsements, high school record, and overall potential for future academic success at F&M. A grade point average of at least a 3.0 (on a 4.0 scale) is recommended.

 In addition to academic considerations, the Admission Committee takes note of a student’s engagement in student or community life.
 The committee is interested in quality of participation, level of commitment, special talents, honors received, and leadership roles held.

 A list of transfer application requirements can be found here.
-The deadline for Fall Term applications is May 15 and the deadline for Spring Term applications is December 1.
+The deadline for Fall Term applications is May 1 and the deadline for Spring Term applications is November15.